darknight/tabby-interview/README.md

 My idea is to count the number of file entries sent, and break from the loop when all the entries are sent.

 Due to time limit, I didn't implement this.

+### Reduce IO calls

+Currently, when receiver receives a file entry, it will open the file in append mode, write the data.
+After the write, the file is closed.

+Actually, we can keep the file open until the final file entry is written.
+This can improve the performance significantly for the large files.

 ### Concurrent write on receiver side